MP Estate Planning UK

 How Deeds of Variation Work

-To be valid, a deed of variation must be made in writing and signed by the beneficiary who is giving up their inheritance.
-It must also be done within two years of the deceased’s death.
-The deed must clearly state what is being redirected and to whom.
-It’s also crucial that the deed is not made for money or money’s worth, as this could be considered a taxable transaction.
+To be valid, a deed of variation must be made in writing and signed by the beneficiary giving up their entitlement.
+It must be executed within two years of the date of death.
+The deed must clearly identify what is being redirected and to whom.
+Crucially, it must contain a statement that the variation is intended to take effect for IHT and/or CGT purposes.
+The variation must not be made in exchange for money or other consideration — otherwise it is treated as a separate transaction with its own tax consequences.

 Time Limits for Implementation